Kimowarui/experiential-learning-project-unity/README.md

 # Unity Project: Experiential Learning

 Welcome to the Experiential Learning Unity project!
 This repository contains all the necessary files and assets for the project.
 Follow the instructions below to set up the project on your local machine.
+You can trial the game by clicking [here](https://kimowarui.itch.io/laboratory-simulation) to play the latest version online.

 ## Table of Contents